verilog-to-routing/vtr-verilog-to-routing/README.md

 *IMPORTANT*: A broken build must be fixed at top priority.
 You break the build if your commit breaks any of the automated regression tests.

 For additional information see the [developer README](README.developers.md).

+## Contributing to VTR
+If you'd like to contribute to VTR see our [Contribution Guidelines](CONTRIBUTING.md).

 # Contributors
 *Please keep this up-to-date*